Matt Lauer: Personal life

-Lauer is a grandson of singer Art Gentry.
+Lauer is the grandson of singer Art Gentry.
 Lauer was married to television producer Nancy Alspaugh from 1982 to 1989.
 They had no children.
 He later married Dutch model Annette Roque, whom he met on a blind date in July 1997.
 Lauer proposed to Roque after five months of dating, and the two wed in Bridgehampton, New York on October 3, 1998.
-They have three children together: son Jack (b.
-June 26, 2001), daughter Romy (b.
-October 2, 2003), and son Thijs (b.
-November 28, 2006).
+They have three children together.

-In 2006, while pregnant with her son Thijs, Roque filed for divorce due to "mental abuse, extreme mental and emotional distress, humiliation, torment, and anxiety" by Lauer.
-Weeks later, they reconciled.
+In 2006, while pregnant, Roque filed for divorce alleging "mental abuse, extreme mental and emotional distress, humiliation, torment, and anxiety" by Lauer.
+They reconciled weeks later.
 On September 7, 2019, Lauer and Roque officially divorced, following nearly two years of separation in the wake of his 2017 sexual harassment allegations.